-Asymmetry of cranial vault: Asymmetry assessed by measuring from the frontozygomaticus point (identified by palpation of the suture line above the upper outer corner of the orbit) to the euryon, defined as the most lateral point on the head located in the parietal region.
+Asymmetry of cranial vault: The difference of the diagonal measurement from the frontozygomaticus point (identified by palpation of the suture line above the upper outer corner of the orbit) to the euryon, defined as the most lateral point on the head located in the parietal region.
+The two diagonals are measured 30 degrees clockwise and counter clockwise from the mid-sagittal line.